Miracloon/pflotran-documentation/source/theory_guide/mode_reactive_transport.rst

 obtained by dividing reaction :eq:`ex1` through by the product :math:`z_i z_j`.
-The mass action equations corresponding to reactions :eq:`rxn2` have the form
+The mass action equations corresponding to reactions :eq:`rxn2` are assumed to have the form

 .. math::
    :label: dummy34